Gain the fundamental knowledge and leadership skills you need to succeed in the field of human resource management.

-In our online B.S. in Human Resource Management degree program, you’ll learn the foundations of organizational structure and the role of HR professionals in building a culture, managing policy, resolving conflict, and maximizing employee performance.
+In our online B.S. in Human Resource Management online degree program, you’ll learn the foundations of organizational structure and the role of HR professionals in building a culture, managing policy, resolving conflict, and maximizing employee performance.

-Human Resource Managers are some of the most vital employees in any workplace, and if the field interests you, our online B.S. in Human Resource Management degree program will give you exactly what you need to manage effectively.
+Human Resource Managers are some of the most vital employees in any workplace, and if the field interests you, our online B.S. in Human Resource Management online degree program will give you exactly what you need to manage effectively.
 CSU-Global also offers a master's degree in Human Resource Management if you've already completed a bachelor's and are looking to take your career to the next level.

 If you're looking to become the one that your colleagues turn to for reasons of staffing, negotiation, and conflict resolution, fill out the contact form on the right for more information.

 CSU-Global's online Bachelor’s Degree in Human Resource Management is aligned with the Society for Human Resource Management's HR Curriculum Guidebook and Templates.
 Additionally, CSU-Global students receive significant discounts on SHRM training materials, being responsible for only $50 of the cost of these materials that normally cost over $800.